Identification of Semiparametric Panel Multinomial Choice Models with Infinite-Dimensional Fixed Effects: Empirical Application

+The most interesting result is the positive estimated coefficient on the interaction term $\text{Price}{}_{cjt}$ $\times$ $\text{Promo}_{cjt}$.
+An intuitive explanation for the positive sign is that by displaying certain products in front rows, consumers no longer see their price tags adjacent to those of their competitors, and thus become less price-sensitive for these specially promoted products.

+Furthermore, we compare our $\hat{\b}^{m}$ with the estimates obtained through four other methods, i.e., Cyclic Monotonicity (CM) based on \citet*{shi2017estimating}\footnote{We use 2-week cycles for all available weeks in the data for the CM method.}, OLS, OLS with scalar-valued fixed effects (OLS-FE), the multinomial logit with fixed effects (MLogit-FE), and the random coefficients logit model (RCLM)\footnote{See Appendix \ref{subsec:Blue-Bus/Red-Bus} for the details of the RCLM estimator.}.
+Results (normalized to $\S^{D-1}$) are summarized in Table \ref{tab:Comp}.

+The OLS estimator for $\text{Price}$ is a positive 0.0240, which is counterintuitive.
+Moreover, displaying the product in the front rows of the store likely makes consumers less price-sensitive, suggesting a positive coefficient on Price$\times$Promo.
+However, the estimated coefficients for the interaction term using OLS, OLS-FE, and MLogit-FE are all negative.
+Next, the CM-based estimator for the coefficient of Promo is negative at -0.0567, whereas the estimated coefficient on $\text{Price}\times\text{Promo}$ is a large positive 0.9240.
+While the aggregate effect of Promo is likely to be positive for most prices observed in the data, it makes the coefficient of Price positive for those promoted products (i.e., $\widehat{\b}_{Price}+\text{Promo}\times\widehat{\b}_{Price\times Promo}>0$ when Promo = 1).
+Finally, the estimates from RCLM have the same sign as our method.
+Nonetheless, it reports a smaller estimated coefficient for the interaction term $\text{Price}{}_{cjt}\times\text{Promo}_{cjt}$, making the effect from Promo on alleviating price sensitivity less significant.

-We regard the contrast between our result and the results obtained in these alternative methods as an empirical illustration that by accommodating more flexible forms of unobserved heterogeneity, through the arbitrary dimensional fixed effects that are allowed to enter into consumers' utility functions in an additively nonseparable way, our method is able to produce economically more reasonable results.
+We view the contrast between our findings and those from alternative methods as empirical evidence that, by accommodating more flexible forms of unobserved heterogeneity---via high-dimensional fixed effects that enter consumers\textquoteright{} utility functions in an additively nonseparable manner---our approach yields more economically plausible results.